 Oh my god...
 How did we do this?
 We transformed artforms and epics from India into live stage shows in the heart of New York City.
 How is it that an immigrant artist performed an immigrant artform in the United States of America to a packed and cheering crowd?
 And for one moment, I belonged.
 I was home.
 I felt solid ground under my feet.
 For an immigrant, these moments are rare.
 While going about our daily lives like anyone else, there is an undercurrent of anxiety.
 We spend our days weeks months years keeping our heads down, hoping against hope, that someday somehow our “temporary” status turns into a permanent one.
 We wish to no longer walk the cliff’s edge of uncertainty - whether we will still be allowed to stay in the place that we’ve chosen to call home.
 We are hit with news nearly everyday regarding potential orders that may upset thousands of immigrant lives at the drop of a hat.
 We listen to xenophobic rhetoric nearly everyday, telling us to go back to where we came from.
 Despite all this, we try to maintain a sense of positivity and purpose.
 “If you just focus and do your job and not ruffle any feathers, you’ll make it,” we tell ourselves.
 Without repeating this mantra, the complex emotions and ambiguity that cripple us every second of everyday will leave us paralyzed.
 We hear stories of people uprooted by bureaucratic technicalities, and we secretly feel guilty for being glad that we’re not them – followed by a tightness in our chest that we might be next.
 Where do we go for solace?
 When we can’t always advocate for ourselves, we are forced to endure in silence for fear of being torn out a life that we painstakingly built.
 We are excruciatingly aware that it was all built on a single piece of paper called a visa and in these times, our foundations feel as flimsy as that piece of paper.
 Slowly but surely, we begin to internalize a toxic narrative.
 For 20 years, I’ve paid my taxes, not violated my status, studied, worked, volunteered, nurtured friendships and community, and yet...
 Each time I have to apply for a visa I sense that I’m unwanted, unwelcome.
 Am I the problem?
 Am I the overly clingy, needy partner in this relationship dynamic with the United States of America?
 Is it even worth trying to make this work?
 Is it too late to cut and run?
 Will I ever belong, or will I always feel like an alien?
 Then I found Navatman.
 It broke that toxic narrative that I don’t belong and made me thrive.
 It empowers me that my culturally unique craft is not only important but belongs in the diverse fabric of New York City.
 Navatman gives voice and speaks for people who cannot advocate for themselves, let alone others.
 Everyday at Navatman I believe a little more that moments like the standing ovation at Symphony Space should not be few and far between for an immigrant artform; rather they should be many and normal.
 And when the ground beneath me shifts again, threatening unbalance, Navatman gives me a place to anchor myself and be home.
 As Indian classical artists, we often turn to mythology for inspiration.
 At Navatman, we’ve been diving deep into the Ramayana and the Mahabharata to seek truths about life and art.
 Today, the world is under siege – from coronavirus, from systemic inequity and persecution, from climate change – and we, the human species, are undergoing the broadest test of our existence.
 As we look at what is going on around us, we find solace in the ancient tales that have been passed down from generation to generation.

 For instance, when creating content, teaching our students, and sharing our culture with others, characters from the Ramayana and Mahabharata illuminate great lessons.
 Even deeply flawed characters show glimpses of kindness, empathy, selflessness, and righteousness despite their flaws.
 In our recent conversations, we observed that many of the issues at hand today are exacerbated by the “glamorization of me,” a conditioned sense of entitlement and self-aggrandizement.
 Excerpt From The Mahabharata After losing a game of dice, Draupadi and the Pandavas are exiled to the forest for 12 years.
 They had accepted the original invitation as well as their eventual loss knowing full well that the system is rigged, that their hardship is inevitable.
 During their exile, Draupadi laments to Yudhishthira, “Our persecutor feels no sorrow for us.
 No regret for our distress.
 No remorse for his cruel misdeeds.
 Why must he enjoy luxury with his friends, while we lead destitute lives in the woods?
 Why do we deserve this woe if we never strayed from the rules?
 Why do the wicked gain all the pleasures, but the righteous only grief?
 My heart knows no peace.
 Why are you not angry?
 Why are you not indignant?
 Why are you not outraged?
 Your silence is ripping the hearts out of our friends to gratify our foes – foes who mistake your tolerance for incompetence.”
 Our epics teach us to focus on we.
 As a society, we are collectively responsible for how the world will continue to function, thrive, and find its greater good.
 Our epics remind us that no matter our possessions, accolades, or intentions, all changes when ego drives our path.
 Today, as we grapple with the pain of seeing entire groups of people being denied basic human rights, we look to the Ramayana and Mahabharata to rejuvenate us and our audiences with reminders of triumphs and tragedies.
 Heroes and villains, angels and demons, provide ideals that we still live by.
 Artists introspect and bare their own soul against the backdrop of these characters.
 Each time we explore an epic, there is something new to learn.
 As we move forward in these unprecedented times of trauma and revolution, artists find stories in the epics that shed light on how to keep going, how to handle pain and suffering, how to be compassionate humans.
-And so we stay loyal to our role as storytellers and cultural vanguards.
-This year has been one backbreaking struggle.
+And so we stay loyal to our role as storytellers and cultural vanguards. |

 AuthorsPriya Narayan Archives

-October 2021
+October 2023

 Categories |